-Paper and cardboard contaminated with food should not be placed in the brown recycling bin.
+Food contaminated paper and cardboard (pizza boxes) should not be placed in the brown recycling bin.
 These items should be placed in your organics cart.

 If you have questions about whether or not something is acceptable for recycling, call Recology South Valley at 408-842-3358 or to locate a recycler for items not accepted in our curbside program, call the Santa Clara County Recycling Hotline at 800-533-8414 or visit Recycle Stuff.